Body Ecology Vegetable Starter | Stable, Predicable Fermentation

 What about cost?

 A box of Body Ecology Culture Starter contains six packets for around $25.
 One packet is enough to produce up to 10 pounds of vegetables.
-However, if you’re preparing that much I think it works better when using two packets.
+However, if you’re preparing that much I think it ferments better if you use two packets.
 Fermentation moves faster and there are less problems.
 In any case, the average cost per pound of fermented veggies is still acceptable.

 Compared to other culture starters